An $\mathfrak{sl}_2$ action on link homology of T(2,k) torus links: Webs and Foams

 \section{Webs and Foams}

-\begin{definition} A \textit{web} is a finite, oriented, trivalent graph \(\Gamma = (V, E)\) embedded in the plane \(\R^2\), together with a thickness function \(\ell: E \to \N\) that satisfies the flow condition: no vertex may be a source or a sink, and the sum of the labels of the incoming edges must equal the sum of the labels of the outgoing edges. \end{definition}

-With this definition, every vertex of a web must look like one of the following two types:
+In this section, we review \(\mathfrak{gl}_N\)-webs and foams.
+For more details see \cite{rw-evaluation}. \begin{definition} A \(\mathfrak{gl}_N\)-\textit{web} is a finite, oriented, trivalent graph \(\Gamma = (V, E)\) embedded in \(\R^2\), together with a \textit{thickness function} \(\ell: E \to \Z_{> 0}\) that satisfies a flow condition: no vertex may be a source or a sink and the sum of the thicknesses of the incoming edges must equal the sum of the thicknesses of the outgoing edges.
+The flow condition ensures that every vertex in a web is one of three local models:

-The first is called a ``split'' and the second a ``merge''.
-The edge with label \(a+b\) is called the ``thick'' edge, while the edges labeled \(a\) and \(b\) are the ``thin'' edges.
+The first is called a \textit{split}, the second a \textit{merge}.
+In these local pictures, the edge with thickness \(a+b\) is called the \textit{thick} edge relative to the vertex, while the edges with thicknesses \(a\) and \(b\) are called the \textit{thin} edges relative to the vertex. \end{definition}

-\begin{definition} A foam in \(\R^2 \times [0,1]\) is a collection \(F\) of compact, oriented surfaces called facets, glued together along their boundaries.
-Each facet \(f\) is given a label \(\ell(f) \in \{0, \dots, N\}\) called its thickness and a decoration \(P_f \in R_{\ell(f)}\).
-Finally, we require that every point has a closed neighborhood homeomorphic to one of the following types:
+\begin{definition} A \(\mathfrak{gl}_N\)-\textit{foam} in \(\R^2 \times [0,1]\) is a finite collection \(F\) of compact, oriented surfaces called facets, glued together along their boundaries together with a \textit{thickness function} \(\ell: F \to \Z_{>0}\) such that every point has a closed neighborhood homeomorphic to one of the following: \begin{enumerate} \item A disk, \item A cylinder over a merge or a split, denoted \(Y^{(a,b)}\):